-I hope this list of incredible destinations in California for nature lovers inspired you to plot your next escape in the Sunshine State.
+I hope this list of incredible destinations in California for nature lovers inspired you to plot your next escape in the Golden State.

-Did any of these natural gems in the Sunshine State catch your eye?
+Did any of these natural gems in the Golden State catch your eye?
 Which of these destinations would you visit first?
 Let me know in the comment section below!

 Plan your trip to California